-When traveling overseas, it's easy to rack up credit card fees on international transactions.
+When traveling overseas a credit card is a handy back-up option in case of emergencies or unforeseen circumstances.
+Unfortunately, it can also be very easy to rack up credit card fees on international transactions.

-For most people, a credit card is a handy back up in case of emergencies or unforseen circumstances.
-But which type of credit card is cheaper to use on overseas transactions?
+So which type of credit card is cheaper to use for overseas transactions?

-In this article, we compare the fees of the most popular credit cards and travel credit cards and share our thoughts on which is the better card to use when overseas.
+We answer this question by comparing the fees of the most popular credit cards and travel credit cards and share our thoughts on which card is better to use on your travels.

 |Attractive reward schemes available through travel credit cards||High minimum credit for travel credit cards|

 |Low or zero international transaction fees||High annual fees|